This blog may contain affiliate links. Read our disclosure policy for more info.

 What I love about Mendoza, is that the vineyards sit beside the Andes mountain range and use the clean, fresh water that melts from their peaks to water the grapes.
 As they say, it all starts with the water and if you’ve tried a Malbec from the region you’ll likely agree!

-All jokes aside though, Mendoza is a very famous wine region and you’ll find bottles from here all the world.
+All jokes aside though, Mendoza is a very famous wine region and you’ll find bottles from here all over the world.
 Trying Mendoza wine right from the winery while enjoying the warm weather in Mendoza is a distant, but fond memory of mine.
 One I desperately want to enjoy again!

 5. Visit Perito Moreno Glacier

 I’ve visited many glaciers before but honestly, my favorite is… you guessed it, Perito Moreno Glacier.
 Perito Moreno Glacier is located in Patagonia in Los Glaciares National Park and is a highlight of the region itself.
 This amazing piece of ice is really something you have to see with your own eyes.

 For one, it’s one of the only glaciers in the world that continues to grow and reseed at a similar rate.
 This means that you can see huge chunks of ice fall from its face and into the lake below.
 It’s crazy to see and the sound so loud!

 Bailey and I were lucky enough to join the Perito Moreno glacier trekking tour which was amazing.
 For an hour and a half, we hiked on the glacier staring into deep crevasses and drinking pure glacier water!
 You can check prices and book the mini trekking in advance here.
 It was one of the best tours from El Calafate we took.